nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+MediTrack shows an error message.

       Use case resumes at step 2.

+**Use case: UC03 - Find a patient**

+**MSS**

+1. Receptionist requests for a patient's information.
+2. MediTrack returns the patient's information.

+    Use case ends.

+**Extensions**

+* 1a.
+The patient's information is not found in the list.

+  Use case ends.

+**Use case: UC04 - Exit**

+**MSS**

+1. Receptionist requests to exit the program.

+    Use case ends.

+**Use case: UC05 - Delete all patients**

+**MSS**

+1. Receptionist requests to delete all patients.
+2. MediTrack asks for confirmation.
+3. Receptionist confirms.
+4. MediTrack deletes all patient information.

+    Use case ends.

+**Extensions**

+* 1a.
+There are no patient information.

+  Use case ends.

+* 3a.
+Receptionist cancels.

+  Use case ends.

+**Use case: UC06 - Start the system**

+**MSS**

+1. Receptionist starts the program
+2. MediTrack shows a list of patients

+    Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 100 patients without a noticeable lag in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should work without internet connection.
+5. Can only be used by a registered receptionist.
+6. Each command should take no more than 1 second until a response is displayed.

 *{More to be added}*

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Windows, Linux, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Patient**: A person who has visited the clinic at least once due to an illness
+* **Receptionist** The user operating MediTrack
+* **Patient information**: Name, contact number, address, email, date of birth, symptoms, date of visit

 --------------------------------------------------------------------------------------------------------------------